 Conduct a thorough investigation

 It may be necessary to bring in an outside investigator.
-Ideally, a forensic accounting will uncover exactly how much was taken and how it was taken.
+Ideally, a forensic accountant will uncover exactly how much was taken and how it was taken.

 Once the nonprofit organization has clear evidence that the suspect is responsible for the loss and that it was in fact theft, terminate the relationship with the individual.
 If the individual was an employee or a vendor with a contract, it is a good idea to consult with legal counsel.